Jerrylum/json-exchange-network/README.md

 A gateway is REQUIRED to broadcast data patches from the local diff queue to the network and receive data patches from the network to the local diff queue.

-An upstream MUST only send the data patches watched by the downstream.
-However, a downstream MAY send any data patches to the upstream.
+The upstream MUST only send the data patches watched by the downstream and the downstream SHOULD only send the data patches watched by the downstream to the upstream.

 A set of watching paths is located in the `conn.<conn_id>.watch` field.
 An upstream can only send a data patch to a downstream if the path of the data patch fulfills any of the following conditions:
  - There is a wildcard path in the set that is a prefix of the path.
 For example, `foo.*` matches `foo.bar` and `foo.bar.baz` but not `foo`.
 The wildcard path `*` matches all paths.
- - There is a path in the set that is exactly the same
+ - There is a path in the set that is exactly the same.

 ### Updating the Watching Paths